 Mobile Kitchen & Pop-Up Pantry

-Fridays we are offering Pop-Up Pantries with the same vehicle.
-These mobile pantries consist of a partial food distribution for up to 50 families that are food-insecure in Montgomery County.
-We aim to provide both fresh produce and shelf stable items through these distributions.
+In addition to classes, Manny can serve as a Pop-Up Pantry.
+Our mobile pantries consist of partial food distribution for up to 50 families that are food-insecure in Montgomery County.
+We aim to provide both fresh produce and shelf-stable items.
 If you know of a group of individuals that could benefit from food assistance, or would like us to provide this service at your location please click here to schedule a call to discuss.

 Frequently Asked Questions:

-- Where will Manny travel?
+Where does Manny travel?
 Our participants often faced transportation barriers to accessing licensed community kitchens where Manna taught classes in the past.
 We will travel to high-need schools and apartment complexes to teach youth, seniors, and adults at risk of food insecurity.